 Primary local membrane stress arises where a membrane stress produced by pressure or other mechanical loading and associated with a primary or a discontinuity effect produces excessive distortion in the transfer of loads for other portions of the structure.
 Such a stress is classified as a primary local membrane stress, although it has some characteristics of a secondary stress.
 A stress region may be considered as local, if:

-$$S_1 \leq 0, 5\sqrt{Rt};$$
+$$S_1 \leqslant 0.5\sqrt{Rt};$$ (28.3.1-1)